ibrahim-sisar/Number-Guessing-Game/README.md

    5. Open a pull request.

 ## License
-   This project is licensed under the [Your License Name].
-See the LICENSE file for details.
+   This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.